ndeepak/subdomain-enumerator/README.md

 $env:SECURITYTRAILS_API_KEY="YOUR_API_KEY"
 ```

-An example environment file is provided as `.env.example`.
+A template is included at `.env.example`.

 ## Usage